ndurner/ndurner.github.io/_posts/2025-07-16-reasoning-models-no-think.md

 Makes the model believe the thinking stage is already done

 In my limited, manual testing, appending "/no_think" to o3 with "low reasoning effort" further decreases the reasoning tokens spent.
 Now, the question is whether accuracy, e.g. on SimpleQA, suffers or not.

+[Update 2025-07-20]
+Yuchen Lin, Co-founder & CTO at Hyperbolic Labs, leaked that GPT-5 will be several models: "It has a router that switches between reasoning, non-reasoning, and tool-using models.".
+I have expressed the [wish for the router to retain a trigger word](https://x.com/ndurner/status/1946843793040314370) like "/no_think" so that users can switch manually.